When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Method

-This decomposition makes clear that the strength of update depends jointly on (1). \textbf{prediction error}, or how well the model already ranks the responses as captured by the reward difference $d$, and (2). model's sensitivity to the pair, which in practice is governed by \textbf{representation distance}.
+This decomposition makes clear that the strength of update depends jointly on (1). \textbf{prediction error}, i.e.,\ how well the model currently ranks the responses, as captured by the predicted reward difference $d$, and (2). model's sensitivity to the pair, which by derivation in Eq.~\ref{eq:decomp} is governed by \textbf{representation distance}.

-\paragraph{Motivations.} The term $ \nabla_\theta (r_w - r_l) $ reflects how to adjust $\theta$ so that the chosen reward $r_w$ increases while the rejected reward $r_l$ decreases.
+\paragraph{Interpretations.} The term $ \nabla_\theta (r_w - r_l) $ reflects how $\theta$ is adjusted so that the chosen reward $r_w$ increases while the rejected reward $r_l$ decreases.
 It captures the \textit{sensitivity of model parameters to this pair}.
-As we have shown through decomposing into backbone and score layer contributions in Eq.~\ref{eq:decomp}, this sensitivity is closely related to the representation distance $\|h_w - h_l\|$.
-When representations distance between $(y_w,y_l)$ is small, their gradients nearly cancel, producing only a small update.
-When the representations are far apart, the gradient difference is larger, giving a stronger update.
+As shown by decomposing into backbone $\phi$ and score layer $\mathbf{w}_s$ contributions in Eq.~\ref{eq:decomp}, this sensitivity is closely related to the representation distance $\|h_w - h_l\|$.
+Consequently, for two pairs with the same prediction error (i.e.,\ the same $\big|\sigma(d) - 1\big|$ term in the BT gradient), the pair with small representation distance $\|h_w - h_l\|$ gives nearly canceling gradients and receives only a weak update, whereas the pair with a large distance receives a stronger update.

-To better illustrate this decomposition, Figure~\ref{fig:main} presents two representative examples from preference data.
-In the first example, $(y_w,y_l)_\text{Safety}$ are dissimilar responses, yielding a large representation distance term $\| \nabla_{\theta}(r_w - r_l) \| $.
-In the second example, the two responses differ by a logical error, making them nearly identical in form and thus close in representation distance.
-Thus the scale factor in update magnitude of Eq.~\ref{eq:decomp} is naturally larger for $(y_w,y_l)_\text{Safety}$ than that for $(y_w,y_l)_\text{Reason}$.
-Appendix~\ref{(app:small-dist)} shows additional examples drawn from evaluations.
+To show this concretely, Figure~\ref{fig:main} presents two preference pairs with very different representation distances.
+In the first pair, $(y_w,y_l)_\text{Safety}$ are semantically and stylistically dissimilar, leading to a large representation distance term $\|h_w - h_l\|$.
+In the second pair, $(y_w,y_l)_\text{Reason}$ differ by a logical error and are nearly identical in surface form.
+While humans would prefer the correct $y_w$ over the wrong $y_l$, this pair is harder for the model to separate, producing a smaller representation distance.
+As a result, Eq.~\ref{eq:decomp} implies that the BT update magnitude for $(y_w,y_l)_\text{Reason}$ is naturally weaker than that for $(y_w,y_l)_\text{Safety}$, systematically under-training pairs where the model struggles to distinguish.
+Appendix~\ref{(app:small-dist)} presents additional examples drawn from evaluations.